We hear creators say “I hate asking my fans for money” a lot.

 In order to be successful on Patreon, you need to tell your audience about the value exchange: you are committed to making awesome things your fans love AND will pay to have you keep it up.
 Instead of money going to advertisement-based tech companies who want to monetize their attention spans, your fans now have a direct connection to you, your livelihood, and your life.
 We know 76% of patrons come to Patreon because creators told them about it.
 So once you get them here, how do you want your fans to empower your creative career?
 That’s up to you.

-Success looks different for every creator.
-Let’s talk about the three core business models that do well on Patreon:
+Since success looks different for every creator, let’s talk about the three core business models that do well on Patreon:

 Why are we so excited about membership?
 See what our CEO and founder, Jack Conte, and some of our most successful creators have to say about it.